Tuition and Fees

 Tuition Rates and Fees

 Tuition rates are established by the State Board for Community Colleges and are subject to change.
 Current tuition rates can be obtained on the Paying for Tyler page of the college website.

 The e-Rate is applicable to designated distance-learning courses delivered entirely over the Internet.
-Tuition rates include an $8.50 per credit hour technology fee.
 Virginia residents are exempt from the $21.00 per credit hour capital fee.
-The contract rate is for students who do not qualify for in-state tuition rates and are enrolled in classes provided in a contract between their employers and John Tyler Community College where the employer agrees to pay the students’ tuition directly to the College.
+The contract rate is for students who do not qualify for in-state tuition rates and are enrolled in classes provided in a contract between their employers and John Tyler Community College where the employer agrees to pay the students’ tuition directly to the college.
 Student fees are approved by the John Tyler Community College Board and are subject to change.

-During general registration, all tuition and fees are due by the Payment Deadline dates listed at http://www.jtcc.edu/tuition.
+During general registration, all tuition and fees are due by the Payment Deadline dates listed on the college website uner Paying for Tyler.
 Tuition and fees may be paid by cash, money order, personal check, MasterCard or Visa.
-If a student’s check is returned to the College for any reason, the student will be charged a $35.00 returned check fee in addition to the amount of the returned check.
+If a student’s check is returned to the college for any reason, the student will be charged a $35.00 returned check fee in addition to the amount of the returned check.
 The student has ten days from the date of notice in which to redeem the check and pay both the amount of the check and the returned check fee.
 After that, the returned check fee will increase to $50.00, and the student will be withdrawn from his/her classes.
 This obligation must be paid with cash, cashier’s check, debit card or credit card (MasterCard or Visa).
 Failure to fulfill this financial obligation within the specified time shall result in the student being withdrawn from John Tyler Community College and being referred to a collection agency and to the Commonwealth of Virginia’s Debt-Setoff Program.

 Eligibility and Application Procedure for In-State Tuition